W H O A R E W E ?

 Hi!
 I'm Jess, the founder of Ilk + Ernie.

-When I set out to launch Ilk + Ernie it was after a career in high street retail where I got to experience fast fashion first hand.
-The fashion industry has needed to change for a long time.
-Working in high street retail opened my eyes to how wasteful the industry had become.
-I knew that I wanted to do things differently.
+The fashion world has needed to change for a long time, we’ve lost touch with reality not just as consumers but businesses owners too.
+Working in high street retail opened my eyes to how wasteful the industry was, I knew that when it came to my business, I was going to do things differently.

 Sam our factory owner has worked tirelessly to achieve these ethical standards through out his factory, so much so that he is now officially Sedex certified, meaning his factory is recognised worldwide as doing things ethically - which is pretty cool!